-Relationships are confusing.
+You can't make up these stories.
+But this one does demonstrate that relationships are confusing.
 And difficult.
 And it is often tempting to just give up on some relationships: "it's just too hard..."
 But we need relationships.
 God has designed people for relationships.
 And even more importantly, God has designed the church to be a model for what relationships should be.
-It's easy to leave a church and our relationships there.
-But it shouldn't be easy.
+And when they are hard, it's tempting to leave a church and our relationships there.
+But that's not God's plan.
+He prioritizes preserving relationships.